MariageClementine/DVD-Companion/README.md

 ## Comming Soon
 # DVD-Companion, a companion for the game "Dave the Diver"

+>  _I'm in the process of learning Spring autonomously.
+This project is an idea I got while playing Dave the Diver recently, and it fits perfectly with what I want to practice.
+The development will, maybe, be a bit slow as I am still learning at the same time, but I am do hyped up about it that it may take precedence over the Boggle project._

 In Dave The Diver, you can only track the fishes you caught when you are out of the water with the "Marinca" app.
 This can be a problem when you are diving and wondering "Did I already catch that fish?" or "do I already have 3 stars for this one?".

 DVD-Companion plans to remedy that problem: you will be able to track and save your progress.